guillaumezin/DomoticzEbusd/readme.md

 You can add many registers separated by space.
 The register names have following convention:
 ```
-broadcast:outsidetemp: bai:SetMode:hcmode bai:SetMode:2 bai:SetMode:hwcflowtempdesired f47:RoomTemp:0 f47:Hc1OPMode: mc:InternalOperatingMode470: mc:Flow1Sensor: mc:FlowTempDesired: bai:FlowTemp: bai:ReturnTemp: bai:FlowTempDesired bai:StorageTemp f47:Hc1SFMode: f47:Hc2SFMode: bai:WaterPressure: f47:Hc1HolidayStartPeriod: f47:Hc1HolidayEndPeriod: f47:Hc2HolidayStartPeriod: f47:Hc2HolidayEndPeriod:
+broadcast:outsidetemp: bai:SetMode:hcmode bai:SetMode:2 bai:SetMode:hwcflowtempdesired f47:RoomTemp:0 f47:Hc1OPMode: mc:InternalOperatingMode470: mc:Flow1Sensor: mc:FlowTempDesired: bai:FlowTemp: bai:ReturnTemp: bai:FlowTempDesired: bai:StorageTemp: f47:Hc1SFMode: f47:Hc2SFMode: bai:WaterPressure: f47:Hc1HolidayStartPeriod: f47:Hc1HolidayEndPeriod: f47:Hc2HolidayStartPeriod: f47:Hc2HolidayEndPeriod:
 ```

 This is case insensitive.
 The first part of a register is the circuit name, the second part must be a message name (third level of JSON data), and the third part is the index, or the name (possible only if different than "") of field in fielddefs of a message in JSON data.

-For instance "bai:SetMode:2" in my case gives "hwctempdesired" fielddefs value, i.e. the desired hot water temperature, because it is the second field of bai->messages->SetMode register.
-It could have been configured with "bai:SetMode:hwctempdesired" directly.
+For instance `bai:SetMode:2` in my case gives `hwctempdesired`fielddefs value, i.e. the desired hot water temperature, because it is the second field of bai->messages->SetMode register.
+It could have been configured with `bai:SetMode:hwctempdesired` directly.
 Fielddefs type "IGN" are ignored for index counting and name searching.
-For instance "bai:SetMode:4" give the same result as "bai:SetMode:disablehc".
+For instance `bai:SetMode:4` give the same result as `bai:SetMode:disablehc`.

-The search is based on [Python regular expression](https://docs.python.org/3/library/re.html), meaning for instance that "47:temp" will match all registers containing "47:temp" in any position of the complete register name, "broadcast:outsidetemp:" will match all fields of message outsidetemp of circuit broadcast, "^f47:hc" will match all messages beginning "hc" of circuit f47, "^f47:.\*temp.\*" will match all message names containing temp for circuit f47, ".*:.*period:.*" will match every messages ending with "period" and ":hwcflowtempdesired$" will match all registers with a field named hwcflowtempdesired.
+The search is based on [Python regular expression](https://docs.python.org/3/library/re.html), meaning for instance that
+* `Flow` will match all registers containing `Flow` in any position of the complete register name (all fields of `mc:Flow1Sensor:`, `mc:FlowTempDesired:`, `bai:FlowTemp:` and `bai:FlowTempDesired` plus `bai:SetMode:hwcflowtempdesired`)
+* `broadcast:outsidetemp:` will match all fields of message `outsidetemp` of circuit `broadcast`
+* `^f47:hc` will match all messages beginning `hc` of circuit `f47` (all fields of `f47:Hc1OPMode:`, `f47:Hc1SFMode:` and `f47:Hc2SFMode:`)
+* `^f47:.\*temp.\*` will match all message names containing temp for circuit `f47`
+* `.*:.*period:.*` will match every messages ending with `period`
+* `:hwcflowtempdesired$` will match all registers with a field named `hwcflowtempdesired`

 You can add more than one ebusd-bridge hardware to Domoticz, for instance to get some registers as read-only and others as writable.